agh-lunar-tech/lunarterm/readme.md

 - (optional) Setup a virtual environment by running `python -m venv .venv`
 - Install required packages with `pip install -r requirements.txt`

+> ⚠️ **Warning:** Using Python 3.13 may cause issues.
+We recommend using Python 3.12.

 ## Usage:
 run: